lkskstlr/mc-mpi/README.md

 mkdir build; cd build; cmake .. -DCMAKE_BUILD_TYPE=Release; make;
 mpirun -n 5 ./main ../config.yaml
 ```
 The third line *sets the CXX environment variable* to an mpi compatible compiler.
-The one but last line runs on 5 processes with parameters specified in `config.yaml`.
+The last line runs on 5 processes with parameters specified in `config.yaml`.

 The results will be saved in `build/out` which should not be touched by the user.
 If you want to save this specific run, call `./save_run` from the build directory and the run will be saved to `../saved_runs/<timestamp>.tar.gz`.
 Also the `latest` symlink in `saved_runs` will be set for convenience.